 Avoid grapefruit and Seville oranges during ZEPZELCA treatment, as these contain strong or moderate inhibitors of CYP3A.

-Avoid coadministration of ZEPZELCA with strong CYP3A inhibitors.
+Avoid coadministration of ZEPZELCA with strong or moderate CYP3A inhibitors.
 If coadministration cannot be avoided, reduce the dose of ZEPZELCA [see Dosage and Administration (2.3)].

 Strong CYP3A Inducers